 Are you looking for new hand luggage?
 Here’s 8 reasons to buy The Travel Hack Backpack – perfect for the modern traveller!

 Guide to getting to Paris

 I found flights using trusty sky scanner for only £60 each.
 To capitalise on the hours, we always fly before 8am in the morning and return the next day after 8pm.
 This usually allows enough time to get a taster of the destination.

 The quickest and easiest way to get to the city is by catching the RER B Train from the airport – it’s very well sign posted.
 It takes you to the centre in 30-50 minutes, depending on the one you catch.
 They run every 10 minutes and it costs £10 one way.
 We bought our tickets from the automated machines in the arrivals terminal.
 Easy peasy.

-This medieval cathedral is one of the most iconic buildings in Paris.
-Well, I guess Paris has a few of them!
+This medieval cathedral is one of the most iconic buildings in Paris – this guide wouldn’t be complete without it.
 But who doesn’t think of Hunchback of the Notre Dame when you see this?
 Disney certainly put it on the map and we chose it as our first stop.
 You can go inside and climb the 422 steps for views of the city, however that costs 10 euro and we were doing it cheap, so we admired the fine gothic architecture from outside.
 It was smaller than I was expecting but way more detailed than I imagined.

 On our way to the next iconic building, we made a quick stop at the Lock Bridge on Pont Neuf, which is next to Statue equestre d’henri IV.
 Some people disagree with doing this, but I think of it as a tourist installation.
 All those memories and people connected in a public artwork.
 The locks are regularly removed to avoid any real damage.
 We paid 5 euro for a lock from one of the many men near the statue.